-- 6.1 Subject to its law, each Party shall permit all funds of an investor of the other Party related to an investment in its territory to be freely transferred and on a non-discriminatory basis.
-Such funds may include: - (i) contributions to capital;
+- 7.1 Subject to its laws, each Party shall permit all funds of an investor of the other Party related to an investment in its territory to be freely transferred and on a non-discriminatory basis.
+Such funds may include: - (i) contributions to capital; - (ii) profits, dividends, capital gains and proceeds from the sale of all or any part of the investment or from the partial or complete liquidation of the investment; - (iii) interest, royalty payments, management fees, and technical assistance and other fees: - (iv) payments made under a contract, including a loan agreement; - (v) payments made pursuant to Article 6 [Expropriation], Article 8 [Compensation for losses] and under Chapter IV. - 7.2 Unless otherwise agreed to between the Parties, currency transfer under Article 7.1 shall be permitted in the currency of the original investment or any other convertible currency.
+Such transfer shall be made at the prevailing market rate of exchange on the date of transfer. - 7.3 Nothing in this Treaty shall prevent a Party from conditioning or preventing a transfer through a good faith application of its laws, including actions relating to: - bankruptcy, insolvency or the protection of the rights of the creditors: - ii. compliance with judicial, arbitral or administrative decisions and awards; - iii. compliance with labour obligations; - iv. financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities; - v. issuing, trading or dealing in securities, futures, options, or derivatives; - vi. compliance with the laws on taxation; - vii. criminal or penal offenses and the recovery of the proceeds of crime; - viii. social security, public retirement, or compulsory savings schemes, including provident funds, retirement gratuity programs and employees insurance programs; - ix. severance entitlements of employees;

-- (ii) profits, dividends, capital gains and proceeds from the sale of all or any part of the investment or from the partial or complete liquidation of the investment; - (iii) interest, royalty payments, management fees, and technical assistance and other fees; - (iv) payments made under a contract, including a loan agreement; - (v) payments made pursuant to Article 5 [Expropriation], Article 7[Compensation for losses] and under Chapter IV. - 6.2 Unless otherwise agreed to between the Parties, currency transfer under Article 6.1 shall be permitted in the currency of the original investment or any other convertible currency.
-Such transfer shall be made at the prevailing market rate of exchange on the date of transfer. - 6.3 Nothing in this Treaty shall prevent a Party from conditioning or preventing a transfer through a good faith application of its law, including actions relating to: - i. bankruptcy, insolvency or the protection of the rights of the creditors; - ii. compliance with judicial, arbitral or administrative decisions and awards; - iii. compliance with labour obligations; - iv. financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities; - v. issuing, trading or dealing in securities, futures, options, or derivatives; - vi. compliance with the law on taxation; - vii. criminal or penal offences and the recovery of the proceeds of crime; - viii. social security, public retirement, or compulsory savings schemes, including provident funds, retirement gratuity programs and employees insurance programs; - ix. severance entitlements of employees; - x. requirement to register and satisfy other formalities imposed by the Central Bank and other relevant authorities of a Party; and - xi. in the case of India, requirements to lock-in initial capital investments, as provided in India's Foreign Direct Investment (FDI) Policy, where applicable, provided that, any new measure which would require a lock-in period for investments will not apply to existing investments. - 6.4 Notwithstanding anything in Article 6.1 and 6.2 to the contrary, the Parties may temporarily restrict transfers in the event of serious balance-of-payments difficulties or threat thereof, or in cases where, in exceptional circumstances, movements of capital cause or threaten to cause serious difficulties for macroeconomic management, in particular, monetary and exchange rate policies.
+- x. requirement to register and satisfy other formalities imposed by the Central Bank and other relevant authorities of a Party; and - xi.
+Requirements to lock-in initial capital investments, as provided in Party's Foreign Direct Investment (FDI) Policy, where applicable, provided that, any new measure which would require a lock-in period for investments will not apply to existing investments. - 7.4 Notwithstanding anything in Article 7.1 and 7.2 to the contrary, the Parties may temporarily restrict transfers in the event of serious balance-of-payments difficulties or threat thereof, or in cases where, in exceptional circumstances, movements of capital cause or threaten to cause serious difficulties for macroeconomic management, in particular, monetary and exchange rate policies.

-Article 7 Compensation for Losses
+Article 8 Compensation for Losses

-Each Party shall accord to investors of another Party, and to investments by such investors, non-discriminatory treatment with respect to measures, including restitution, indemnification, compensation or other settlement, it adopts or maintains relating to losses suffered by investments in its territory owing to war or other armed conflict, civil strife, state of national emergency or a natural disaster.
+Each Party shall accord to investors of another Party, and to investments by such investors, non-discriminatory treatment with respect to measures, including restitution, indemnification, compensation or other settlement, it adopts or maintains relating to losses suffered by investments in its territory owing to war or other armed conflict, civil strife, state of national emergency.

-Article 8 Subrogation
+Article 9 Subrogation